eroc123/obsidian-notes/Geography A level/Unit 1/Topic 1/Avalanches and Landslides/Avalanche causes.md

 #### Chamoli Disaster
-- Large chunk of a mountain flank in the Himalayas (Ronti Peak), around 80% rock 20% ice broke off
+- Large chunk of a mountain flank in the ==Himalayas (Ronti Peak)==, around 80% rock 20% ice broke off
 - The mixture of rock and ice fell 2 km, with the friction of the rock heating up the ice enough to melt almost all of it into water
-- The rock avalanche had the consistency of concrete mix and allowed it to flow further downstream into a river, which caused it to destroy dams several 10's of kilometers downstream
+- The rock avalanche had the consistency of concrete mix and allowed it to flow further downstream into a river, which caused it to ==destroy dams several 10's of kilometers downstream==
-	- Destroyed the Rishiganga hydro-electric plant 15 km downstream from where the collapse occured
+	- Destroyed the ==Rishiganga hydro-electric plant 15 km downstream== from where the collapse occured
 - Rock avalanches may become more often as climate change worsens.
 This is because overlying glaciers are melting faster, removing the glacial weight and causing destabilisation of the rock layers below.
-;?;